adaptris/interlok-docs-legacy/pages/ui/ui-dashboard.md

 - The mouse wheel can also be used to zoom in and out of the diagram
 - The mouse left button can be clicked and held to allow users to navigate around the zoomed in diagram.

-> __NOTE__ :
-> This generated diagram represents a simplified Adapter config in a waterfall type manner.
+{% include note.html content="This generated diagram represents a simplified Adapter config in a waterfall type manner.
 The top left corner box represents the Adapter, its children boxes represent the channels and their children represent the workflows.
-The workflows have been extended using a dashed area to show the consumers, services and producers.

-> __ ALSO__ :
-> Not every component is shown in this simplified diagram, notable absentees include Workflow Interceptors and Service Collections within a Workflows Service List.
+The workflows have been extended using a dashed area to show the consumers, services and producers. <br/>Not every component is shown in this simplified diagram, notable absentees include Workflow Interceptors and Service Collections within a Workflows Service List." %}

 ## The Dashboard Failed Message List ##